 Regenerative grazing

-When livestock stays in the same area at low densities for extended periods of time the fresh regrowth of each grass is grazed again and again and the plants become exhausted.
+When livestock graze in the same area at low densities for extended periods, the most delicious and nutritious fresh regrowth of the most desirable grasses is repeatedly eaten.
+This constant pressure exhausts the plants and weakens the ecosystem.

 Livestock must be concentrated